 According to learning and development experts, the best types of learning happen on the job, when a manager, peer or mentor supports an employee to find their own answers.
 Neuroscientists say people retain this type of learning longer than simply being told what to do.
 Also, overcoming difficulties builds efficacy and learning agility—two attributes increasingly associated with senior executive high performance.

 Professor Joseph Campbell, a mythology scholar, popularised the concept of the archetypal Hero’s Journey.
-He proposed that humans yearn to experience adventures that challenge and teach, and that learning experiences progress as follows:
+He proposed that humans yearn to experience adventures that challenge and teach, and that learning experiences progress through four stages, which are consistent in stories told across cultures:

 1. Departure: The hero lives in the ordinary world and receives a call to embark on an adventure.